-Killarney Vale Public School is a diverse, multicultural school with families from over twenty countries from around the world and we take pride in our rich cultural diversity.
+Killarney Vale Public School is a diverse, multicultural school with families from over seven countries from around the world and we take pride in this cultural diversity.
 In our school, students are encouraged to develop attitudes of respect and inclusiveness.
-This was highlighted in our annual Harmony Day celebrations where all students, staff and significant number of parents participated in a variety of targeted programs across the school environment.
+This was highlighted in our annual Harmony Day celebrations where all students and staff participated in a variety of activities to promote awareness of the cultural diversity that exist in our community.
 This increased their understanding of cultures from around the world.
 Multicultural education influences all areas of the curriculum, as it builds the knowledge, skills and attitudes required for our culturally diverse society.
 Students learn about other cultures and celebrations around the world in History and Geography while developing an understanding and respect for others' values.
 Teachers enthusiastically ensure that our students learn about cultural diversity and the contribution to Australian society which is vital to the development of responsible and informed citizenship.
+Our Anti Racism Contact Officer that was trained in 2016 and has put strategies in place to support students and encourage positive resolutions, providing enhanced opportunities where incidents of racism have occurred.
+In 2017, we have had two reported incidents of racism that have been referred and dealt with by he ARCO.